pastas/pastas/.github/ISSUE_TEMPLATE/development.md

 ---

 **Describe the proposed feature**
-A clear and concise description of what the proposed enhancement is.
+A clear and concise description of what the proposed new feature is.

 **Expected usage**
 A clear and concise description of what you expected to happen.